Dash-OS/redux-saga-process/README.md

 # Overview

 Processes should remain a "pure environment" with a specific purpose or intent.
 They run as daemons in most cases which will live and respond throughout the lifetime of the application.

 Processes are run as sagas using the [redux-saga](https://github.com/redux-saga/redux-saga) library.
 They may also be configured to reduce a portion of your [redux](https://github.com/reactjs/redux) store, providing a means for dispatching a pure representation of our data to be rendered by our view-layer.

-> **Note:** This package should be considered a work-in-progress and should be tested thoroughly
-> at this point before using in your projects.
-We just decoupled the whole package from our
-> app(s) so some bugs may remain that need to be ironed out (although we haven't run into any with our
-> tests at this time).

-# Migrating to 0.12
+# Migrating to version > 0.12

 Note that 0.12 no longer exports "default" and instead exports the named module "Process".